“The strongest among the weak is the one that doesn’t forget their weakness”

 1975: Ultimate is played for the first time at the Canadian Open Frisbee Championships on Toronto Islands.

-1987: First Canadian Ultimate Championships – open division only.
+1987: First Canadian Ultimate Championships, Ottawa.
+Open division only-Toronto wins.

 1987: Winnipeg Ultimate League.